 Sleeker Designs, Gorgeous Graphics, and No Tripping Hazards

 Neoscape is no stranger to Virtual Reality.
-It’s the company’s foundation, and we have been working in virtual reality as most people think of it since Apple’s QTVR was introduced in the mid-90’s, delivering many projects in that format.
-We then moved into the Unreal game engine in the 2000s for experimentation with virtual real time walkthroughs.
+It’s the company’s foundation, and we have been working in virtual reality — as most people think of it — since Apple’s QTVR was introduced in the mid-90’s, delivering many projects in that format.
+We then moved to Unreal Engine in the 2000s for experimentation with virtual real time walkthroughs.
 It has always been a core part of our business and our long experience with the format has been beneficial as more of this type of content is being requested by our clients.